M-L-Ml/sourcegit/README.md

 **To use this tool, you need to install Git(>=2.23.0) first.**

-You can download the latest stable from [Releases](https://github.com/sourcegit-scm/sourcegit/releases/latest) or download workflow artifacts from [Github Actions](https://github.com/sourcegit-scm/sourcegit/actions) to try this app based on latest commits.
+You cannot download a release of Sausagit yet.
+You can use SourceGit instead for now : : the latest stable from [Releases](https://github.com/sourcegit-scm/sourcegit/releases/latest) or download workflow artifacts from [Github Actions](https://github.com/sourcegit-scm/sourcegit/actions) to try this app based on latest commits.

+TODO: update folder name to sausagit
 This software creates a folder `$"{System.Environment.SpecialFolder.ApplicationData}/SourceGit"`, which is platform-dependent, to store user settings, downloaded avatars and crash logs.

 | OS      | PATH                                                |